Culinary Management, Associate of Applied Science

 • Understand the basic principles of emulsification and all aspects of the elements of cold food pantry.

-• Utilize concept of menu planning, cost control, purchasing, receiving, quality standards, profit, and staffing costs.
+• Utilize the concept of menu planning, cost control, purchasing, receiving, quality standards, profit, and staffing costs.

 • Describe and apply the principles of nutrition to maximize nutrient retention in food preparation.